 Kitchen sets for older kids can be a challenge to find.
 Many kids kitchens are small or too toy like for an older child to enjoy.

-I have selected these kitchens based on a few criteria including size, style and price (there are a few larger kitchens than these available, but they will be well over $400).
+I have selected these sets based on a few criteria including size, style and price (there are a few larger kitchens than these available, but they will be well over $400).

 Please make sure to read the following articles for language development and learning tips with regards to these kitchens as I will not go into these details in this article.